Mark Tanner Sculpture Award Show:

 Exhibition: 10 September – 24 October 2020

-Standpoint Gallery is pleased to present a solo exhibition of new work by Olivia Bax, winner of the Mark Tanner Sculpture Award 2019/20.
+Standpoint presented a solo exhibition of new work by Olivia Bax, winner of the Mark Tanner Sculpture Award 2019/20.

 Bax is known for using materials such as steel, chicken wire and a generated paper pulp, consisting of discarded newspapers and castaway household paint.
 She is guided by an interest in the process and physicality of construction.
 This is evident in the material she employs and the visual language and form of her sculptures.
 The texture speaks of the work’s history, revealing the process of forming the works.